Moving Frames: Difference and Differential-Difference Lagrangians: Differential-difference structure

-In particular, if $x$ is the only continuous independent variable, a differential-difference moving frame is projectable provided that any group parameter that occurs in $\widetilde{x}$ is a function of $x$ only.
-If $\widetilde{x}$ depends on more than one parameter, any choice of normalization necessarily leads to a frame for which $\iota(x)$ depends on some $u^\alpha_{j;\mbK}$.
-So the frame is projectable if either $x$ is invariant, or $\widetilde{x}$ depends on just one group parameter that is determined by a normalization equation of the form $\iota(x)=\mathrm{const}$.
-In both cases, $\mathcal{D}$ commutes with $\s_\mbK$.
-We restrict attention to projectable frames for the remainder of this paper.
+In particular, if $x$ is the only continuous independent variable, a projectable moving frame exists only if $G_{\mathcal{B}}$ depends on at most one parameter, for otherwise the restricted action is not free.
+The moving frame is projectable if either $x$ is invariant, or $\widetilde{x}$ depends on just one group parameter that is determined by a normalization equation of the form $\iota(x)=\mathrm{const}$.
+Either of these conditions ensures that $\mathcal{D}$ commutes with $\s_\mbK$.
+We restrict attention to projectable moving frames for the remainder of this paper.